-To end our dependence on fossil fuels and reach carbon neutrality in the 33rd District, we need a holistic and highly localized approach.
-Our 53 bold new initiatives build on climate policies already in place and target the largest sources of emissions in the city and our district: buildings, transportation, electricity, and waste.
+To end our dependence on fossil fuels and reach carbon neutrality in our district, we need a holistic and highly localized approach.
+Our 53 bold, new initiatives build on climate policies already in place and target the largest sources of emissions in the city and our district: buildings, transportation, electricity, and waste.
 By empowering and incentivizing residents to act urgently to reduce emissions in each of these sectors, we can end our dependence on fossil fuels.
 With the right mix of new policies and financing, we can help both our planet and our communities in cost-effective ways.
 This vision for a carbon neutral 33rd District is informed by overarching principles:

-To save our neighborhood, our city, and our planet, we will need the city, state, and federal governments to each enact bold Green New Deals that reimagine our policies across the board.
-The initiatives in this plan are guided by core objectives, including the elimination of fossil fuel infrastructure, building a 100% renewable energy electric grid, and creating tens of thousands of good, union jobs.
+To save our neighborhoods, our city, and our planet, we will need the city, state, and federal governments to enact bold Green New Deals that reimagine our policies across the board.
+The initiatives in this plan are guided by core objectives, including the elimination of fossil fuel infrastructure with a 100% renewable energy electric grid. and create tens of thousands of good green jobs.
 To achieve these objectives we must reconsider our approaches to vehicular traffic, waste disposal, zoning and development, and more.

 Our plan details how we will facilitate electrification and retrofits of our neighborhood building stock - the largest source of emissions -including helping at least 1,000 building owners access PACE (Property Assessed Clean Energy) funding, expanding the Climate Mobilization Act, eliminating gas hook ups in new construction, and incentivizing shifts to an all-electric building stock.

 Any climate change and resiliency agenda must place the most historically marginalized among us at the forefront, as the impacts of the climate crisis are most keenly felt by these communities - including the 12,000 NYCHA residents in the 33rd.
-Under our plan, we will eliminate gas from all NYCHA buildings, use public procurement to install efficient appliances, and pass local legislation to ensure NYCHA retrofits generate good, green-jobs for NYCHA residents.
+Under our plan, we will eliminate gas from all NYCHA buildings, use public procurement to install efficient appliances, and pass local legislation to ensure NYCHA retrofits generate good green-jobs for NYCHA residents.

-To make the expansion of solar energy onto every viable roof in the 33rd as simple as possible, we will expand city and state tax credits, streamline the permitting process, modify the Fire Code, and provide all landlords and homeowners with a Solar Installation Kit to ensure they can easily and efficiently access available resources.
+To make the expansion of solar energy onto every viable roof in the 33rd as simple as possible, we can expand city and state tax credits, streamline the permitting process, modify the Fire Code, and provide all landlords and homeowners with a Solar Installation Kit to ensure they can easily and efficiently access available resources.

-To increase battery storage in the district, we will legalize the use of in-home lithium ion batteries, streamline the permitting & approval process, and canvass the district to encourage all building owners to install batteries.
+To increase battery storage in the district, we should legalize the use of in-home lithium ion batteries, streamline the permitting & approval process, and canvass the district to encourage all building owners to install batteries.

-We will require heat pump installations to be fully covered by new and existing financing programs, convene experts to identify barriers and propose legislative reforms to facilitate take-up, and prioritize City-owned buildings for installation to help grow the market.
+We should require heat pump installations to be fully covered by new and existing financing programs, convene experts to identify barriers and propose legislative reforms to facilitate take-up, and prioritize City-owned buildings for installation to help grow the market.

-To place the Brooklyn Navy Yard at the center of our green transformation, we will commit all available Navy Yard sites to supporting offshore wind operations, create a wind-power training program for public housing and local residents, and utilize every available rooftop for solar installation.
+To place the Brooklyn Navy Yard at the center of our green transformation, we should commit all available Navy Yard sites to supporting offshore wind operations, create a wind-power training program for public housing and local residents, and utilize every available rooftop for solar installation.